Battle of Baotou: Opening stages

-After receiving the order to attack, An Chunshan ordered the 1st Company of the 1st Battalion to first set up ladders to the city wall through the outer moat.
-As the attacking troops began to climb the wall, two Mongolian soldiers defending the city spotted the attacking Nationalist soldiers.
-The two soldiers then surrendered, allowing the attacking troops to climb the wall without casualties.
-With the help of the information provided by the two surrendered Mongolian soldiers, the attacking troops quickly launched an attack on the Japanese troops stationed at the northwest gate, annihilating more than 20 Japanese troops and capturing the gate.
-The battle at the northwest gate woke up the sleeping Japanese defenders, who immediately occupied various bunkers in the city and began to resist.
-At the same time, a Mongolian army stationed outside the city at Xiyingpan also began to attack the northwest gate, attempting to encircle the 1st Battalion of the 93rd Regiment, but was stopped outside the city by a squad led by Captain Yao Dezeng, the commander of the 1st Company of the 1st Battalion.
-The Mongolian Army stationed at the Xianling camp outside the city took the initiative to send someone to contact the 93rd Regiment, indicating that they did not want to get involved in the battle and offered to give the 93rd Regiment twenty boxes of ammunition.
-This saved the 93rd Regiment from the danger of being attacked from both sides, and also enabled the regimental commander An Chunshan to concentrate the main force of the 1st Battalion of the 93rd Regiment to quickly capture the Japanese ammunition supply warehouse.
+The 1st Company of the 1st Battalion set up ladders to the city wall having crossed the outer ditch.
+As the troops began to scale the wall, two Mengjiang soldiers spotted the attackers.
+The two soldiers then surrendered, allowing the attackers to enter the city without casualties.
+With information from the two surrendered Mongolian soldiers, the battalion quickly launched an attack on the Japanese soldiers stationed at the northwest gate, killing more than 20 and capturing the gate.
+This skirmish alerted the sleeping Japanese to the invasion.
+The Japanese quickly manned the bunkers across the city.
+At the same time, a Mengjiang force stationed outside the city at Xiyingpan also began to attack the northwest gate.
+They attempted to encircle the 1st Battalion but their attack was halted by a squad led by Captain Yao Dezeng.
+Following this, the Mengjiang soldiers sent a delegation to indicate they would not engage further in the battle, and offered 20 cases of ammunition.
+This ended the threat of encirclement an allowed An Chunshan to concentrate the 1st Battalion on the rapid capture of the Japanese munitions stores.

-While the 93rd Regiment captured the northwest gate, the 91st Regiment of the New 31st Division and the 1st Regiment of the 5th Provisional Police Brigade assembled at the north of the city and two battalions of the 93rd Regiment at the northeast of the city also attacked the Baotou city one after another.
-The artillery guns, under the command of Major General Liu Zhenheng, the deputy commander of the siege, took up positions near Huangcaowa and set up the divisional command post in Huangcaowa.
-The 1st Regiment of the 5th Provisional Police Brigade under the leadership of the regimental attaché Major Liang Yanchi was the first to enter the city, Later, the main force of the 91st Regiment, after accepting the surrender of the Puppet Mongolian army in Beiyingpan, followed the 1st Regiment of the 5th Provisional Police Brigade into the city to expand their positions.
-By noon, two companies of the 1st Battalion of the 91st Regiment led by Captain Cui Jianxin and Captain Linghu Li also attacked the city.
-The two battalions led by regimental attaché Lt.
-Col. Feng Zi of the 93rd Regiment were stuck at the northeast corner and failed to enter the city because the trench outside the city was too wide and they were engaged in a battle with the puppet troops stationed outside the city.
+In this time, the 91st Regiment of the New 31st Division and the 1st Regiment of the 5th Provisional Police Brigade assembled at the north of the city and, with the support of two battalions of the 93rd Regiment, began their attack on the city.
+Artillery under the command of Major General Liu Zhenheng took up positions near Huangcaowa and set up a command post.
+The 1st Regiment of the 5th Provisional Police Brigade under Major Liang Banchi was the first to enter the city.
+Soon after, the main force of the 91st Regiment, having accepted the surrender of the Mengjiang soldiers, followed the 1st Regiment of the 5th Provisional Police Brigade into the city.
+By noon, two companies of the 1st Battalion of the 91st Regiment led by Captains Cui Jianxin and Linghu Li joined the assault.
+The two battalions led by Lt.
+Col. Feng Zi of the 93rd Regiment were stuck at the northeast corner and failed to enter the city because the trench outside the city was too wide to cross.
+Instead, the battled Mengjiang forces outside the city.